rafael-c-alexandre/mac-dev-playbook/README.md

   3. Clone or download this repository to your local drive.
   4. Run `ansible-galaxy install -r requirements.yml` inside this directory to install required Ansible roles.
+    1. It may be needed to use `--force` in order to forcefully update `community.general`.
   5. Run `ansible-playbook main.yml --ask-become-pass` inside this directory.
 Enter your macOS account password when prompted for the 'BECOME' password.

 > Note: If some Homebrew commands fail, you might need to agree to Xcode's license or fix some other Brew issue.
 Run `brew doctor` to see if this is the case.

+### Custom manual tasks (after deployment)

+1. Regarding the iTerm appearance and style:
+  1. go to Profiles -> Other Actions -> Import json profiles and pick up the iterm-profile.json file from the dotfiles folder.
+  2. go to Appearance -> General -> Theme: minimal
+  3. go to Profiles -> Text -> Font and change to `MesloGLS NF`.
+2. In Finder, go to Settings -> Sidebar, enable the home folder and remove tags.

 ### Use with a remote Mac